ucg8j/blog/posts/grokking-algorithms.md

 ```

 # 8. Greedy Algorithms
+>Greedy algorithms optimize locally, hoping to end up with a global optimum.
+Greedy algorithms are easy to write and fast to run, so they make good approximation algorithms.

 ## The Classroom Scheduling problem
 With overlapping classroom run times how does one maximise the amount of classes to be held?
 The algorithm is very simple:
 1. Pick the class that ends the soonest, this will be the first class.